TranslationalML/tml-ctp/README.md

 ## Removing potentially identifiable DICOMs

-After running `ctp_dat_batcher`, you may still need to delete some files that may have burn-in patient data, such as dose reports, or visible face, such as T1w MPRAGEs. you can use `delete_identifiable_dicoms.py`.
+After running `tml_ctp_dat_batcher`, you may still need to delete some files that may have burn-in patient data, such as dose reports, or visible face, such as T1w MPRAGEs. you can use `delete_identifiable_dicoms.py`.
 For convenience, a conda environment is provided in `envs/env_dev.yml` that should install all the required dependencies.

 ## For Developers